 - After the first 4 hours, begin spritzing down the meat with Carolina Moping Sauce or Apple juice every two hours.

-- Remove from the slow cooker and allow the meat to rest for 15 minutes.
+- Remove from the slow cooker and allow the meat to rest for 15 to 30 minutes.

 - Pull pork apart using two forks or otherwise chop as desired.